 One major drawback of Chinese characters, however, is their complexity.
 To be considered literate, one must learn more than three thousand characters.
 Their intricate structure and sheer number present a significant barrier to literacy, requiring substantial time and effort to master.

-Yet the advantages are just as significant.
+Yet the advantages are equally significant.
 Chinese characters are abstract pictographs, and learning these complex ideographic symbols helps develop abstract thinking.
-Their visual nature also strengthens spatial reasoning and associative abilities.
-This process provides rigorous cognitive training and contributes to students’ overall abilities and intellectual development.
+Their structure resembles a library classification system, complete with its own inherent logic.
+Characters representing related concepts often share the same radical.
+For example: 木 (wood), 林 (forest), 果 (fruit), 本 (root), 末 (tip), 火 (fire), 燈 (lamp), 煤 (coal), 燒 (burn), 燥 (dry).
+Learning Chinese characters cultivates classification skills, logical thinking, and associative abilities.
+This rigorous cognitive training contributes to students’ overall intellectual development.

-The shared writing system facilitated centralized administration across a vast and diverse territory, becoming the cornerstone of effective governance, trade, and cultural exchange, and contributing to China’s long-term national cohesion.
-In many ways, Chinese characters are both the bedrock and vessel of Chinese civilization, through which its enduring culture is recorded and passed down, fostering a shared national identity.
-Unlike Europe—where phonetic languages contributed to its fragmentation into multiple nation-states—China remained largely unified thanks to its shared written language.
-Throughout its long history, China has faced numerous invasions by nomadic tribes along its frontiers.
-To govern effectively, these invaders had to adopt the Chinese writing system, and in doing so, they absorbed Chinese culture and were eventually assimilated into it.
+The shared writing system facilitated centralized administration across a vast and diverse territory, becoming a cornerstone of effective governance, trade, and cultural exchange.
+In many ways, Chinese characters served as both the bedrock and the vessel of Chinese civilization, through which its enduring culture has been recorded and passed down.
+This shared script fostered a national identity that was crucial to China's long-term unity.
+Unlike Europe—where phonetic languages contributed to fragmentation into multiple nation-states—China remained largely unified thanks to its common written language.
+Throughout its long history, China faced numerous invasions by nomadic tribes along its frontiers.
+To govern effectively, these conquerors had to adopt the Chinese writing system, and in doing so, they absorbed Chinese culture and were eventually assimilated into it.

-This modular structure offers significant advantages in the era of artificial intelligence, making Chinese words easier for AI systems to recognize than English words.
-Processing a dataset of only a few thousand unique Chinese characters is far more efficient than handling more than a million distinct English words.
-The semantic compactness of Chinese characters allows an A4 page to convey roughly twice the conceptual content of an equivalent English text.
-With today’s AI technologies, this gives Chinese a clear advantage in input and processing efficiency.
-China's latest quantum input method can achieve input speeds of up to 500 characters per minute.
+This modular structure allows Chinese to generate an effectively infinite number of words from a finite set of characters, offering significant advantages in an era of information explosion and artificial intelligence.
+Working with a dataset of only a few thousand unique Chinese characters is far more efficient than managing more than a million distinct English words.
+The semantic compactness of Chinese characters enables an A4 page to convey roughly twice the conceptual content of an equivalent English text, making it easier for AI systems to process.
+This gives Chinese a clear advantage in both input and processing efficiency.
+China’s latest quantum input methods can reach speeds of up to 500 characters per minute.
+For large AI models with identical parameters, training in Chinese is approximately 40% faster than training in English.
+This linguistic efficiency is also reflected in human learning, providing a powerful competitive advantage.
+It is one of the reasons China has maintained a leading position in the world throughout much of its history.

-As ideograms, Chinese characters are not merely dry symbols; they also embody values such as benevolence (仁), propriety (禮), and filial piety (孝).
-China’s long history has produced a wealth of classical literature, and a large number of Chinese words, idioms, and expressions still in use today originate in these classics.
+As ideograms, Chinese characters are not just dry symbols; they also embody values such as benevolence (仁), propriety (禮), and filial piety (孝).
+China’s long history has produced a wealth of classical literature, and many Chinese words, idioms, and expressions still in use today originate in these classics.
 Understanding them often requires cultural and historical knowledge.
 For example, the character 信 consists of two parts: 人 (person) and 言 (speech). 信 means “to keep one’s word”—to be trustworthy.
 As Confucius said, “One cannot succeed without good faith (人無信不立).”
 Chinese children learn their language by studying these characters and texts, which encapsulate the wisdom of countless generations and embed moral values and social insights within the very fabric of the language.
 Learning Chinese instills in students an appreciation of their cultural heritage and traditional values.
-This deep connection between language, history, culture and values gives educated Chinese a distinct character.
-I often feel that the Chinese nation is fortunate because its language makes its people a wise, cohesive, collectivist, cooperative, and moral people.
+This deep connection between language, history, culture, and values gives educated Chinese a distinct character.
+I often feel that the Chinese nation is fortunate because its language helps foster a wise, cohesive, collectivist, cooperative, and moral people.

 Beyond functionality, Chinese characters are deeply aesthetic.
 Chinese calligraphy, as an art form, has profoundly shaped the visual and cultural sensibilities of the Chinese people.
 In China, calligraphy works are among the most common forms of decoration, adding a rich cultural atmosphere to the environment.